isl-org/DFE/README.md

 `reconstruction.db` contains descriptors, matches, etc.

 These files are automatically created when performing reconstruction using COLMAP.
-We found that better training results achieved when using less aggressive filtering for feature matching than the default COLMAP settings.
+We found that better results are achieved with less aggressive filtering for feature matching than the default COLMAP settings.
 The recommended way to create a training set is:

 1) Run COLMAP to produce `cameras.bin` and `images.bin` and initial `reconstruction.db`
 2) Run `get_features.sh` to produce a training set with higher outlier ratios to replace `reconstruction.db`